FranLMSP/yampa/README.md

 ## Building

-You can either build the app with Docker by running the `make build/all` command (you can also target a specific platform, see the `Makefile` file), or install Flutter manually and run `flutter build --release`.
+You can either build the app using Docker by running the `make build/all` command (you can also target a specific platform, see `Makefile`), or install Flutter manually and run `flutter build --release`.